each/bind9-collab/README.md

 |`BUILD_LIBS`||

 #### <a name="opts"/> Compile-time options

+To see a full list of configuration options, run `configure --help`.

 On most platforms, BIND 9 is built with multithreading support, allowing it to take advantage of multiple CPUs.
 You can configure this by specifying